Mike Mora: Kelis's Husband's Fight with Stage 4 Stomach Cancer at Age 37

 It took four specialists and an endoscopic biopsy to confirm Mora’s diagnosis, and by that time, the cancer was already at an advanced stage.
 As shared on his Instagram, it was “gastric adenocarcinoma with diffuse type/signet ring cell features (poorly cohesive carcinoma)”.

 Adenocarcinoma is a type of cancer affecting the glands.
 “Adeno” stems from the Greek word for gland, adḗn, and adenocarcinoma occurs in mucus-producing organs like lungs, breasts, colon, esophagus, pancreas or prostate.
-Almost 90% of gastric cancers occur in the form of adenocarcinoma.
+Almost 90% of stomach cancers occur in the form of adenocarcinoma.

-Early gastric cancer symptoms are so mild and vague that they can easily go unnoticed.
+Early stomach cancer symptoms are so mild and vague that they can easily go unnoticed.
 Early-stage patients may present GERD-like (gastroesophageal reflux disease) or gastric ulcer-like symptoms, such as indigestion, heartburn, nausea and vomiting but they tend to be dismissed as abdominal discomfort.
 In Mora’s case, he initially dismissed his first symptoms as well.

 On his Instagram, he shared: “I thought the whole time that I just had an ulcer.
 I didn’t know what was going to happen to me.”
 Beyond his stomach pain, he also felt a “loss of appetite” and “pain in [his] back”.